Woopra/woopra-j2ee-sdk/README.md

 woopra.config(WoopraTracker.DOMAIN, "mybusiness.com");
 ```

-You can update your idle timeout (default: 30 seconds) by updating the timeout property in your <code>WoopraTracker</code> instance (NB: this could also have been done in the step above, by adding all the properties you wish to configure to the array):
+You can update your idle timeout (default: 30 seconds) by updating the timeout property in your <code>WoopraTracker</code> instance:

 ``` java
 woopra.config(WoopraTracker.IDLE_TIMEOUT, 15000); // in milliseconds